Cork City Football Club and GAA manager Séamus McEnaney among tax defaulters

 Two companies in liquidation were found to have avoided paying a substantial amount of tax.
 Livestock trader SDM Emerald Green Exports, based in Castlerea Co Roscommon, had a total fine of €793,000 imposed – of which €498,349 remained unpaid at the end of September.
 And a second-hand car dealer which traded as Autoline in Co Tipperary had a fine of €915,800 imposed.
 The vast majority of this remained unpaid at the end of September.

-Other large settlements were made by Swords-based safe retailer and secure storage provider Paul Ellard – who hadn’t paid the €1.17 million owing by the end of September – and a retired teacher with an address in Woodlands Drive, Stillorgan, John Fitzgerald, who owed €968,000 following an under-declaration of capital gains tax.
+Other large settlements were made by Swords-based safe retailer and secure storage provider Paul Ellard – who hadn’t paid the €1.17 million owing by the end of September – and retired teacher with an address in Woodlands Drive, Stillorgan, John Fitzgerald who owed €968,000 following an under declaration of capital gains tax.
 Milk agent Patrick Donoghoe from Co Westmeath owed €131,064 for under-declaring VAT.

 In total, Revenue made 36 settlements arising from a careless or deliberate default of almost €8 million in the period.
 There were nine cases for which the settlement was not fully paid as of September 30th.